-If a member of staff carrying out intimate care has concerns about physical changes in a child's appearance (e.g. marks, bruises, soreness), they will report this using the school's safeguarding procedures.
+If a member of staff carrying out intimate care has concerns about physical changes in a child's appearance (e.g. marks, bruises, soreness), they will report this to a DSL using the school's safeguarding procedures.
+Any concerns about the safety or welfare of a pupil will be reported immediately to Manchester children's social care team.